 Rodents are normally nocturnal animals that is why they recompense poor eyesight with an intense sense of hearing.
 They depend heavily on their impeccable sense of smell to locate food and avoid predators.

-These viruses are often picked-up from food items that have been exposed to fecal and urinary discharges of a mice.
+These viruses are often picked up from food items that have been exposed to fecal and urinary discharges of mice.
 When human get in contact with compromised surfaces and accidentally ingests it, then symptoms will start to brew.

 While LCM is not deadly, Leptospirosis will definitely kill an individual if left unattended.
 Leptospirosis attacks the human central nervous system and eventually the brain, kidney, and other vital organs.

-Termites are far off cousins of cockroaches but behave like ants.
+Termites are far-off cousins of cockroaches but behave like ants.
 In terms of characteristics, termites are more relatable to ants considering their social classes, behavior, and structure.
-They have a queens, workers, and warriors.
-Queens are in charge of keeping the colony alive with new termites; the workers find food and ensures that the colony walls remains sturdy; warriors, on the other hand ensure that the colony is safe from all threats.
+They have a queen, workers, and warriors.
+Queens are in charge of keeping the colony alive with new termites; the workers find food and ensure that the colony walls remain sturdy; warriors, on the other hand, ensure that the colony is safe from all threats.

 Wasps are bee-like creatures but darker in color and longer in size.
 But both of them sting when threatened.
-They are mostly aggressive during the late summer, when queens stop breeding new workers.
+They are most aggressive during the late summer when queens stop breeding new workers.
 Because of this, workers are forced to venture out in the open and search for sugary foods and are more likely to engage with people.
-Often times, because of their looks, people are afraid of wasps.
-When the fear takes control, humans respond aggressively, hence the wasps sting.
+Oftentimes, because of their looks, people are afraid of wasps.
+When fear takes control, humans respond aggressively, hence the wasps sting.

-Wasp build their nests near houses, such as in roof.
-Stings are usually painful but not life threatening; unless victims experience anaphylactic shocks.
+Wasp builds their nests near houses, such as on the roof.
+Stings are usually painful but not life-threatening; unless victims experience anaphylactic shocks.

-These are only few of the most common pests found in California.
+These are only a few of the most common pests found in California.
 Sometimes they hide in the deepest parts of your closet or the darkest part of your garage.
-That is why, it pays to be extra careful when venturing in this area of your house to avoid disturbing these pests.
+That is why it pays to be extra careful when venturing into this area of your house to avoid disturbing these pests.
 Better yet, have them removed by a professional.
 There are experienced contractors who can do the job with the right equipment and skill.
-DO not compromise the health and safety of your family and call Rocklin Pest Control.
+DO NOT compromise the health and safety of your family and call Rocklin Pest Control.